 America Movil, which has offered to increase its KPN stake to as much as 27.7 percent, said yesterday it had accumulated a 7.3 percent holding in the carrier.

 A number of telecommunications mergers have faltered in the face of regulatory opposition.
 Vodafone in February abandoned its attempt to combine its Greek unit with Wind Hellas.
 European regulators were concerned about creating a market with only two operators, a person said at the time.

-Last year, AT&T Inc. (T) and Deutsche Telekom gave up on the U.S. carrier’s proposed $39 billion purchase of T-Mobile USA as authorities opposed a deal that would have reduced the number of nationwide players to three from four.
+Last year, AT&T Inc. (T:US) and Deutsche Telekom gave up on the U.S. carrier’s proposed $39 billion purchase of T-Mobile USA as authorities opposed a deal that would have reduced the number of nationwide players to three from four.

 Switzerland’s regulators in 2010 rejected France Telecom’s plan to merge its Swiss operations with those of TDC A/S. (TDC) In February this year, antitrust authorities approved Apax Partners LLP’s purchase of France Telecom’s local Orange unit.
 That deal didn’t decrease the number of operators.

 E-Plus’s first-quarter mobile-service revenue rose 4.2 percent to 767 million euros from the year-earlier period, as it added 2.3 million customers.
 O2’s wireless-service sales rose 11 percent to 758 million euros and its customers increased 7.1 percent.
 That exceeded growth at Vodafone and Deutsche Telekom.